INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Experimental setup

 \subsection{Hyperparameter tuning}

-We train the models for 300 epochs with a learning rate of 0.0001 using the Adam optimizer \citep{DBLP:journals/corr/KingmaB14} as we observed that this combination led to the convergence of all the aforementioned models.
-The best model configuration is searched via exhaustive grid search over the hyperparameter space (Table \ref{Hyperparameters}).
-The number of heads in GAT is fixed to 2 to maintain manageable computational complexity and the dropout rate for GNNs is set at 0.5.
-We also set the hyperparameters of the focal loss (see Section \ref{loss_functions}) $\gamma$ and $\beta$ to 2 and 0.999, respectively, as these values have been found to perform best \citep{lin2017focal,cui2019class}.
+The best model configuration is found by an exhaustive grid search over the hyperparameter space (Table \ref{Hyperparameters}).
+We select the best model based on the average AUPRC value calculated on seen and unseen nodes from the validation set as well as based on stability of the training process, i.e., we ensure that the model converges.
+In addition, the number of heads in GAT is fixed at 2 to keep the computational complexity manageable.
+We also set the focal loss hyperparameters (see Section \ref{loss_functions}) $\gamma$ and $\beta$ to 2 and 0.999, respectively, as these values have been found to perform best \citep{lin2017focal,cui2019class}.
+For both the GNN-RNN and Static GNN models, we applied two regularization techniques that are commonly used for GNNs to improve their performance and generalization capabilities: layer normalization and a 50\% dropout rate.

-We pick the best model based on the average of AUPRC values on seen and unseen nodes (Section \ref{performance_metrics}) as well as based on stability of the training process, i.e., we make sure that the model converges well on both training and validation sets and does not overfit.